matteofox/Kubeviz/README.md

 Acknowledgements:

+If you use KUBEVIZ in your work please add the following sentence in the ackowledgement section of any resulting publication:

-This work made use of the KUBEVIZ software which is publicly available at https://github.com/matteofox/kubeviz/ The developement of the KUBEVIZ code code was supported by the Deutsche Forschungsgemeinschaft via Project IDs:
+This work made use of the KUBEVIZ software which is publicly available at https://github.com/matteofox/kubeviz/.
+The developement of the KUBEVIZ code code was supported by the Deutsche Forschungsgemeinschaft via Project IDs:
 WI3871/1-1 and WI3871/1-2